WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 Color(0xFFEEAA)
 ```

-But how do I know this is a valid RGB color?
-Since we are copying and
+But how do I know the pasted value represents a valid RGB color?
+Since we
-pasting, the digits themselves could be shorter than what it was in the
+are copying and pasting, the digits themselves could be shorter than what
-original place.
+it was in the original place.

 ```swift
 // Invalid color.